-You might have read extensively about the college of your choice or even heard about it from current or former students, but nothing compares to seeing and experiencing a campus in person.
+Maybe you read extensively about the college or university of your choice, or heard about it from current or former students.
+But nothing compares to seeing and experiencing a campus in person.

 Visit a Freshman Dorm

-Your dorm will be your home for the entirety of your first year: a year of new friends, activities and knowledge.
-In other words, your dorm is a very important part of the overall success of your transition.
+Your dorm will be your home for your first year and an important part of your transition.
 While you're in one of the freshman dorms, take a minute to read bulletin boards and hallway posters to see what activities students are involved in.
-If you see any, ask other freshman how they’ve enjoyed their time there.
+If you see any, ask other freshman about their experiences.

 Check Out Common Areas for Students

 Whether it’s a quad, a common room in a dorm or a popular dining hall, most campuses have at least one place where large groups of students congregate.
-These spaces provide opportunities to ask current students questions and further investigating the college’s atmosphere.
-You can ask students what they like best about the college or what they’d change if they had the choice.
-Also, keep an eye out for student performances or club meetings taking place in these areas.
+These spaces provide opportunities to ask current students about the school's atmosphere.
+Also, keep an eye out for student performances or club meetings in these areas.

 Visit the Library and Academic Departments

-Libraries and academic departments will be two of the most important places on campus during your time at college.
+Libraries and academic departments are two of the most important places on campus.
 If you can, sit in on a lecture or arrange to meet with a professor, even if you don’t know what you want to study.
-Also, you'll probably spend more time than you think in the library, so take note of the workspaces available and try to imagine yourself studying peacefully there.
+Also, you'll probably spend more time than you think in the library, so take note of the workspaces available and try to imagine yourself studying there.

 Take a Drive Around Areas Surrounding Campus

 Regardless of whether your choice is urban, suburban or rural, you should make a point to see what surrounds your preferred college or university.
-Students often spend lots of time on popular streets in a college town or in nearby cities, so you'll want to feel comfortable and excited to be there.
-Take the time to observe your surroundings.
-You never know you're going to like a place until you see it for yourself.
+Students often spend time on popular streets in a college town or in nearby cities, so you'll want to feel comfortable there.
+Take the time to observe your surroundings and take in everything around you.